timker/docs/wiki/CSharp-Add-ServiceStack-Reference.md

 ...
 ```

-We'll go through and cover each of the above options to see how they affect the generated DTO's:
+We'll go through and cover each of the above options to see how they affect the generated DTOs:

 ### MakePartial

-Adds the `partial` modifier to all types, letting you extend generated DTO's with your own class separate from the generated types:
+Adds the `partial` modifier to all types, letting you extend generated DTOs with your own class separate from the generated types:

 ```csharp
 public partial class GetAnswers { ... }